'Rattled' Mali junta calls for protests against ECOWAS sanctions | DW | 11.01.2022

 Angered by ECOWAS's financial and economic sanctions, Mali's junta has now called on citizens to protest against the punitive measures.
 Analysts say the junta still enjoys considerable support among the population.

-Mali's ruling military junta has been left frustrated by the recent punitive economic and financial sanctions imposed on the country by the Economic Community of West African States (ECOWAS).
+Mali's ruling military junta has been left frustrated by the recent punitive economic and financial sanctions imposed on the country by the Economic Community of West African States (ECOWAS) in response to delays to the country's elections.

-At a meeting in Ghana's capital Accra on Sunday, the bloc announced the closure of land and air borders with Mali, suspension of financial assistance, economic transactions, and withdrawal of all ECOWAS ambassadors from Mali, among others.
+At a meeting in Ghana's capital Accra on Sunday, the bloc announced the closure of land and air borders with Mali, suspension of financial assistance, economic transactions, and withdrawal of all ECOWAS ambassadors from Mali.

 The junta's spokesman Colonel Major Abdoulaye Maiga said Mali denounces the measures.

-"The Government of Mali deplores the inhumane nature of these measures, which are affecting populations already severely affected by the security and health crisis linked to Covid-19.
-The government of Mali calls for calm and restraint," Maiga said on national television.
+"The government of Mali deplores the inhumane nature of these measures, which are affecting populations already severely affected by the security and health crisis linked to COVID-19," Maiga said on national television.

 In August 2020, Colonel Assimi Goita ousted Mali's elected civilian leader Ibrahim Boubacar Keita following street protests.
 Many Malians were unhappy about the worsening security situation and economic hardship.